CSCfi/csc-env-eff/contribute_guide/CONTRIBUTING.md

 ## Making changes using pull requests

-The csc-env repository uses the 'master' as the default branch.
+The csc-env-eff repository uses the 'master' as the default branch.
 You can make changes in web gui, command line or desktop application.

 Master branch is not protected.
 You can make changes to it directly, but please